fivexl/website/content/blog/SSO-elevator/index.md

 ---
-title:  'Managing Temporary Elevated Access to AWS Environment: Introducing the Open-Source Terraform AWS SSO Elevator Module with Slack Integration'
+title:  'Introducing the Open-Source Terraform AWS SSO Elevator Module with Slack Integration'
 author_id: 'Alexey Eremin'
 summary: 'Open-source Terraform AWS SSO Elevator tool allows requesting and granting temporary elevated access for AWS SSO through a Slack request/approval workflow.'
-date: 2023-05-22
+date: 2023-06-02
 author: Alexey Eremin
-panel_image: remote.png
+panel_image: Alexey.png
 tags: [ 'AWS', 'SSO Elevator', 'open sourse','Slack']
 ---
 In our work with startups, we have noticed a common challenge that many teams face when managing AWS IAM Identity Center - the inability to temporarily assign permission sets to users.
 Startups want to move fast but at the same time it is hard to strike a balance between the speed and security.
 To address this problem, we have created the open-source [Terraform AWS SSO Elevator module](https://github.com/fivexl/terraform-aws-sso-elevator).
 This tool ensures a more efficient and secure approach to access management by providing a way of temporary elevating users access while avoiding permanent too-permisive access.
 We are excited to share this module with the broader AWS community, especially after seeing its successful implementation with our startup customers.